 [Dr. Watts] The initial evaluation for osteoporosis comprises three elements.
 First, a detailed medical history is taken, which may reveal risk factors such as those we discussed in the last video, including a family history of osteoporosis and previous fracture.
-At this stage, FRAX or another clinical risk assessment tool may be used.
-[Camacho 2020: p3B; Saag: p36B-C] Second, a general physical and musculoskeletal examination is performed, which may reveal important clinical signs such as height loss, bad posture, and leg length disparity, all of which point to increased fracture risk and possible prior fractures.
-[Camacho 2020: p3B; Saag: p36B-C] Finally, the patient’s clinical fracture risk profile informs whether BMD should be measured, for which DXA is typically employed.
-[Camacho 2020: p3C-D]
+At this stage, FRAX or another clinical risk assessment tool may be used, which is typical for countries outside the United States.
+[Camacho 2020: p3B; Saag: p36B-C] Second, a general physical and musculoskeletal examination is performed.
+This may reveal important clinical signs, including kyphosis, scoliosis, appropriate lumbar lordosis, height loss, leg length disparity, and pelvic tilt or rotation,, all of which point to increased fracture risk and possible prior fractures.
+[Camacho 2020: p3B; Saag: p36B-C, p43C-D] Finally, the patient’s clinical fracture risk profile informs whether BMD should be measured, for which DXA is typically employed.
+In the United States, FRAX risk assessment is typically performed at this stage rather than earlier, as DXA scanners usually come with integrated FRAX software.
+[Camacho 2020: p3C-D; Watts: 2011: p3A]